 |Educational Qualification||Must be a certified CPA||Not compulsory to be a certified CPA; but is an added advantage|

 |Travel Requirement||May be required to travel to the site of the client location||Usually fixed work location with no travel|

 |Client Profile||A significant number of companies||Individual company for which they work|

 |Work Environment||May be required to work for long hours to meet tight deadlines||Relatively stable and regular work hours|

 |Character Traits||Must be comfortable to interview clients||Must be comfortable to query other departments of the same company|

-This has a been a guide to the top differences between public vs private accounting.
-Here we also discuss the public accounting vs private accounting with infographics and comparison table.
+This has been a guide to Public vs Private Accounting.
+Here we discuss the top differences between public and private accounting along with infographics and comparison table.
 You may also have a look at the following articles –

 - Advantages of Accrued Expenses on Balance Sheet

 - Top Best Differences Between Accrued Expenses vs Accounts Payable

 - Accounts vs Notes Payable – Top Differences